phonegap/blog/_posts/blog/2016-04-21-introducing-star-track-by-phonegap.md

 Once we decided to build _Star Track_, we had to decide _how_ we were going to build it.
 Use React?
 Angular?
 Build everything from scratch?
 We wanted something approachable that was understandable by relative beginners _and_ the ES2015 crowd.
 Guides that are too centered on something specific can turn off those that have no interest in that particular framework.
 Not only that, but a tutorial written for framework A might be incomprehensible to someone used to developing in framework B. We also wanted it to look nice.

 We decided on Framework 7 because it was approachable and looked lovely.
 Framework 7 apps are written in a back-to-basics jQuery style of coding that should be just as readable by the deepest immutable devotee as it is by someone taking their first tentative steps into the pool.
 Framework 7 is written specifically for mobile apps and it shows.
-It has features like gestures for navigation, fast beautuful animations, and looks at home on iOS as well as Android thanks to the recent addition of a Material theme.
+It has features like gestures for navigation, fast beautiful animations, and looks at home on iOS as well as Android thanks to the recent addition of a Material theme.

 ![Star Track Material](/blog/uploads/2016-04/star-track-screens-android.jpg)